Publishing a book on your own has finally received a level of acceptance in the publishing industry, and lots of people are thinking about diving in.

 You need people to speak well of your book.
 As you’re starting on writing it and before you publish it, make sure you have some folks in mind who could put a good word forth on your book.
 If they’re in your circle, good.
 If they are leaders in their industry and it’s the space you’re writing in, even better.

-And book reviews add fuel to the fire when you’re promoting and selling your book on Amazon.
+Book reviews add fuel to the fire when you’re publishing a book on Amazon.
 Think about it: when was the last time you ordered a product on Amazon that didn’t have any reviews?
 You at least want 20+ people saying your book is worth the read, minimum.

 18. Bookstores: the problem & solution

 I know it’s the dream of every author to see their book on the shelves of Barnes & Noble.
 But here’s the problem: bookstores all over the United States are shutting down.
 Borders went out of business.
 Barnes & Noble has been steadily closing stores, not opening more.
 Remember how Amazon opened up physical bookstores for a few years?
 Yep, those are closed too.